Halochkin/CustomWebComponents/CSS_Layout/doc/HowTo_CSS_grid.md

 # HowTo: CSS grid

-The grid property is a set of horizontal and vertical lines that intersect - one set defines columns and the other sets define columns.
-Elements can be placed in the grid, rows and columns, respectively.
+The grid property is a is a set of intersecting horizontal and vertical grid-lines that divide the space into grid-areas into which grid elements can be placed.

 ### 1. Description Grid